 The best savings accounts to beat inflation

-With inflation at 2.5%, it's hard for savers to find an account that pays enough to protect their money from losing value in real terms.
+With inflation at 2.7% in August 2018, it's hard for savers to find an account that pays enough to protect their money from losing value in real terms.

 Of the 750 savings accounts on the market that are without eligibility restrictions, only a handful can beat or match inflation.

 Here we round up the best accounts currently available.

 The Which?
 Money Compare savings and Isa tables let you search hundreds of savings accounts from providers large and small to find a great account based on quality of service as well as cost and benefits.